-While a cycle around the validation learning loop (or experiment) helps you validate a specific business model hypothesis, I’ve been in search of a workflow that strings multiple experiments together (into an iteration) for the purpose of taking a product from idea to launch to Product/Market Fit.
+While a cycle around the validation learning loop (or experiment) helps you validate a specific business model hypothesis, I’ve been searching for a workflow that strings multiple experiments together (into an iteration) to take a product from idea to launch to Product/Market Fit.

 Since I am writing a book about raising the odds for building successful products, it was fitting to apply the process to the writing of the book itself.
 Writing a book is a lot like building large software.
 Both are massive undertakings where the odds of success (building something people want) are stacked against you.

-Even though I was documenting a workflow for building web-based products, I believed there was an underlying iteration meta-process (or pattern) which the book helped uncover:
+Even though I was documenting a workflow for building web-based products, I believed there was an underlying iteration meta-process (or pattern) that the book helped uncover: